Geez, I wonder how many levels you should beat before this one. 665, perhaps?

 Walt Disney's Comics and Stories issue #666 contains the first English printing of the story "Mickey's Inferno", an adaptation of Dante's Inferno.
 This being Disney, they don't even mention the number when they talk about the story in the afterword.

-Issue number 666 of Batman features a grim alternate universe where Batman's son Damien was in the cowl.
+Issue number 666 of Batman features a Bad Future where Batman's son Damien takes the cowl after the former's murder.
 Discount symbolism at its finest.

 In Judge Dredd, iso-block 666 is used to contain the most dangerous criminals in Mega-City One.